 top of page

-The Feast of St. James of Jerusalem
+How to Celebrate the Feast of St. James of Jerusalem

 On October 23rd, Christians worldwide celebrate the Feast of St. James of Jerusalem, also known as James the Just or James, the Brother of the Lord (more on that later).
 St. James of Jerusalem was a remarkable leader and writer of the early Christian Church.
 His wisdom, character, and contributions to Christian thought continue to inspire and guide believers worldwide.
 As we honor his memory on this special day, may we also reflect on the timeless teachings in the Epistle of James, embracing a life of faith, wisdom, and good deeds.